Hexagram Forty-six—Social Stature

 The third line, yang, shows one rising into an empty city.
 This means there will be no opposition.

-The fourth line, yin, shows that the king asks you to present offerings on the high mountain.
-This act is carried out successfully and there is good fortune.
+The fourth line, yin, shows a king who asks the subject to present offerings on the high mountain.
+The subject carries this out successfully.

 The fifth line, yin, shows its subject walking up the royal stairs.
 This signifies successful completion of a project.

 The sixth line, yin, shows one who walks up the stairs, but unable to see the path.
 Sudden, dizzying fortune can blind one to possible consequences.
 The situation can be saved if the person maintains constant vigilance.